Breakfast Recipes

 Helpful Tips

-- Experiment with mix-ins like chocolate chips or nuts.
+– Experiment with add-ins like chocolate chips or nuts for variety.

-- Adjust the thickness of the batter by adding more milk if needed.
+– Adjust the thickness of your batter by adding more or less milk.

 FAQs

-Absolutely!
-You can prepare the batter the night before and store it in the refrigerator.
+Yes, you can prepare the batter the night before and store it in the fridge.
+Just give it a gentle stir before cooking.

 Conclusion